Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Discussion

 \section{Discussion}

-In this note, we have demonstrate the geodesic motion of neutral test particle for massive and massless particles in the equatorial plane both extreme and nonextreme cases for GMGHS blackholes.
-We computed the ISCO for nonextremal GMGHS spacetimes.
-The interesting findings for extremal GMGHS blackhole is that, ISCO, photon orbit and marginally bound circular orbit coincides with the event horizon i.e $r_{ISCO}=r_{ph}=r_{mb}=r_{hor}=2M$.
-Since the proper radial distances on an equatorial constant time slices from ISCO to event horizon or photon orbit to event horizon or marginally bound circular orbit to event horizon is exactly zero both in Schwarzschild and Painlev\'{e} coordinates, so they are in fact coalesce with the principal null generators of the horizon.
+To summarize, we have demonstrated that the geodesic motion of a neutral test particle for time-like and null circular geodesics in the equatorial plane of both extreme and non-extreme cases for GMGHS BH.
+We have compared the ISCO for non-extremal BH as well as for extremal BH.
+The interesting findings for extremal BH is that, ISCO, CPO and MBCO coincides with the event horizon i.e. $r_{ISCO}=r_{ph}=r_{mb}=r_{hor}=2M$, which is quite different from extremal RN space-time.
+Where the ISCO occurs at $r_{ISCO}=4M$ \cite{ms}, photon sphere \cite{cve} is located at $r_{ph} = 2M$, MBCO is situated at $r_{mb}=\frac{3+\sqrt{5}}{2} M$ and the horizon is at $r_{hor}=M$.
+Thus for this space-time, the inequality becomes $r_{ISCO}\neq r_{ph} \neq r_{mb} \neq r_{hor}=M$.

+Since the proper radial distance on an equatorial constant time slice, from the ISCO to event horizon or photon orbit to event horizon or MBCO to event horizon is exactly zero both in Schwarzschild and Painlev\'{e} coordinates, so they are in fact coalesce with the principal null generators of the horizon.
+What is interesting in this space-time is that ISCO lies on the unstable photon sphere.
+An another interesting feature of this space-time is that the area $8 \pi M(2M-b)$ goes to zero at the extremal limit, which is also quite different from RN BH.